faribakazi143/quantium-data-analytics/README.md

 **Problem:** Turn the analysis into a recommendation Julia can use for the category review.

-**Approach:** Built a client-facing deck using the Pyramid Principle — lead with the recommendation, support with segment, brand/pack, and trial evidence.
+**Approach:** Built a client-facing deck using the Pyramid Principle — led with the recommendation, then supported it with the segment, brand/pack, and trial evidence.

-**Recommendation:** Protect high-volume family shoppers on price and pack availability, target premium-willing Mainstream singles/couples with higher-margin ranges, anchor space around Kettle + 175g packs, and roll out the new layout (confirming why store 86 differed first).

-📄 `QVI_Task3_ClientReport.pdf` · 📊 `QVI_Task3_ClientReport.pptx`
+**Recommendation:**
+- **Protect the volume base** — keep competitive pricing and reliable stock of popular sharing packs for Budget Older & Young Families
+- **Target premium-willing shoppers** — Mainstream young/midage singles & couples, with higher-margin ranges and impulse placement
+- **Lead with the winning brand & pack** — anchor space and promotions around Kettle and the 175g format
+- **Roll out the new layout** — significant uplift in stores 77 & 88; confirm why store 86 differed before extending

 ---

 ## Client Communication
-**Email to Category Manager (Julia)** — a professional summary email accompanying `QVI_Task3_ClientReport.pdf`.
-It leads with the key recommendation, highlights the three main customer segments and the statistically significant trial uplift, and offers to discuss the findings ahead of the category review — demonstrating the ability to translate technical analysis into concise, actionable stakeholder communication.
+A short summary email to the Category Manager (Julia) accompanying the report, translating the analysis into a clear, actionable message:

+> **Subject:** Chip Category Review — Key Findings & Recommendation
+>
+> Hi Julia,
+>
+> Attached is the full chip category review.
+In short: three segments drive most
+> sales — Budget Older Families, Mainstream Young Singles/Couples, and Mainstream
+> Retirees — and the layout trial produced a statistically significant sales uplift
+> in stores 77 and 88.
+My recommendation is to protect the high-volume family
+> shoppers, target premium-willing singles & couples, and roll out the new layout
+> after confirming why store 86 behaved differently.
+>
+> Happy to walk through the details ahead of the review.
+>
+> Best,
+> Fariba

 ---